adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 into undying fish beings.
 Naturally (perhaps?), the existence of Deep Ones horrified Harry and his crew.
 Norah, on the other hand, is less disturbed than excited by the revelation.
-As becomes clear in one of the game\'s not-so-surprising twists, she is a descendant of the island\'s original people.
+As becomes clear in one of the game's not-so-surprising twists, she is a descendant of the island's original people.
 Her mysterious affliction is not a disease, but a symptom of her ongoing transformation.
 Crucially, this transformation necessitates the performance of the primordial ritual in the island's